Call +1.800.397.3348 or contact your travel advisor

 Due to the unpredictable weather in Antarctica, we highly encourage guests to book their international flights through the Lindblad Expeditions Air Department (note that the mandatory charter flights between Antarctica and South America are automatically booked through Lindblad Expeditions).

 In the event of canceled or delayed charter flights to and from the continent, our air booking agents can assist with rescheduling international flights for guests who booked through the Lindblad Expeditions Air Department but will not refund international flights or flight change fees.
-Upon request, Lindblad will provide a trip interruption letter to be submitted by the passenger to their insurance company for refunds or reimbursements.
+Flight change fees are at the guest’s expense.
+We recommend booking changeable fares.

 Air Travel and the Antarctic Ecosystem